cyrilletuzi/angular-async-local-storage/README.md

 You should **stick to these commands**.
-If for any reason `ng add` does not work, be sure to follow the [manual installation guide](./docs/MANUAL_INSTALLATION.md), as there are additionnal steps to do in addition to the package installation.
+If for any reason `ng add` does not work, be sure to follow the [manual installation guide](./docs/MANUAL_INSTALLATION.md), as there are additionnal steps to do in addition to the package installation for some versions.

 For version >= 8, if you have multiple applications in the same project, as usual, you need to choose the project:
 ```bash